-Public serving organisations and the many passionate and able people working in them can easily lose sight of what matters to their service users as they become focused on activity rather than impact, chasing targets and ticking boxes.
+Public service organisations and the many passionate and able people working in them can easily lose sight of what matters to their service users as they become focused on activity rather than impact, chasing targets and ticking boxes.
 They become detached from their purpose as summit fever, management by the numbers, and reputational management prevail.
 In these conditions, wilful blindness becomes a logical and sometimes necessary personal and organisational coping mechanism.

 But things don't have to remain this way.
 The Japanese art of Ikigai suggests that the sweet spot of each of our existences is located at the intersection of what we are good at, what we love, the purpose and passions we have, and importantly what the world needs, and on a very practical note, what we can be rewarded, paid for.
-It is a concept I think many of us can identify with and an incredibly helpful tool to use in re-aligning ourselves and our organisations, with our purpose and passions.
+It is a concept I think many of us can identify with and an incredibly helpful tool to use in re-aligning ourselves and our organisations, with our intended purpose and original passion.